arunKVhere/azure_devops/Challenges/Azure_Artifacts/packages.md

 cd StoreCore

-#Open StoreCore folder in a IDE Ex: VisualStuido
+#Open StoreCore folder in IDE Ex: VisualStuido

+Rename the Class1.cs to ShippingCalculator.cs and overwrite the existing code with the code in ShippingCalculator.cs file given in this folder

+#Open Webstore folder in IDE